 Have you ever watched a movie where the hero is being chased by predators through the woods?
 He quickly arrives at a cliff screeching to a halt and nearly falling off into a river far below.
 He now has a choice, stay to face the predators, which will likely kill him, or take a chance and jump into the river below risking possible serious injury or even death.
 He jumps.

-Many of the employees (especially millennials) who are unsatisfied with the typical appraisal process claim the feedback is poor and doesn’t help focus on developmental needs.
+Many employees (especially millennials) who are dissatisfied with the typical appraisal process claim that feedback is poor and doesn’t help focus on developmental needs.
 As high as 65 percent say it is not relevant to their job (Meinert, 2015).
-Only 8 percent of HR executives believed their performance management systems made a significant positive improvement in employee performance (Rock, Davis and Jones, 2013).
+And only 8 percent of HR executives believe their performance management systems made a significant positive improvement in employee performance (Rock, Davis and Jones, 2013).

 Accenture, GE, Microsoft, Adobe and Deloitte (to name just a few) have changed, but why are employees/executives still unsatisfied?
 There are two reasons: the lack of appreciation for a system – we call this scotoma – a spot of blindness.
 The second is the idea that a manager is THE one who must provide feedback.
 I call this the omniscient manager scotoma.